Refuse teams will be taking a well earned break for Christmas

 - If you’re wrapping up a delicate item, try padding it with shredded paper instead of foam peanuts or anything plastic.
 Shredded paper can then be home composted or recycled.

-- If you get any new electricals, the old ones can be recycled at Raynesway Household Waste Recycling Centre (HWRC).
-Please don't put them in your wheelie bins – they could cause a fire!
+- If you get any new electricals, the old ones can be recycled at Raynesway Household Waste Recycling Centre (HWRC) or check out the recycling schemes offered by those selling electrical items and return to store.
+Please don't put them in your wheelie bins – here they pose a fire risk, plus they contain really valuable materials which should be recycled!

 - If you have a real Christmas tree and the main trunk is less than 12cm thick, it can be chopped down and placed in your brown bin to be composted.
 Alternatively, you can book a visit to Raynesway HWRC.
 Please remove all decorations – these cannot be composted!